The Wurzels

-The Wurzels are an English Scrumpy and Western band from Somerset, England, best known for their number one hit "The Combine Harvester" and number three hit "I Am a Cider Drinker" in 1976.
-They are known for using British West Country phrases "ooh arr!" and calling young people "young 'uns" in songs such as "I Am a Cider Drinker" and "The Combine Harvester".
+The Wurzels are an English Scrumpy and Western band from Somerset, best known for their number one hit "The Combine Harvester" and number three hit "I Am a Cider Drinker" in 1976.

 Name

 The name of the band was dreamt up by founder Adge Cutler.
 It is short for mangelwurzel, a crop grown to feed livestock.

 The Wurzels' particular "genre" of music was named Scrumpy and Western after the group's first EP of the same name, issued early in 1967.
 Scrumpy is a name given to traditionally-made rough cider in southwest England.

 History

 Adge Cutler and The Wurzels

 The Wurzels were formed in 1966 as a backing group for, and by, singer/songwriter Adge Cutler.
-The first recordings were made live in the 'Royal Oak Inn', Nailsea, Somerset in December 1966.
-With a thick Somerset accent, Cutler played on his West Country roots, singing many folk songs with local themes such as cider making (and drinking), farming, dung-spreading, local villages and industrial work songs, often with a comic slant.
+The first recordings were made live in the Royal Oak Inn, Nailsea, Somerset, in December 1966.
+With a strong Somerset accent, Cutler played on his West Country roots, singing many folk songs with local themes such as cider-making (and -drinking), farming, dung-spreading, local villages and industrial work songs, often with a comic slant.

 During the latter half of the 1960s, the band became popular regionally, and the release of the single "Drink Up Thy Zider" in 1966 led to national fame and it reaching number 45 in the UK Singles Chart.
 The B-side, "Twice Daily" was banned by the BBC for being too raunchy.

 A number of live albums were recorded at local pubs and clubs, filled with Cutler-penned favourites such as "Easton in Gordano", "The Champion Dung Spreader", and "Thee's Got'n Where Thee Cassn't Back'n, Hassn't?", together with songs written by others and some re-workings of popular folk songs of the time.

 Adge Cutler died after falling asleep at the wheel of his MGB sports car which then overturned on a roundabout approaching the Severn Bridge.
 He was returning alone from a Wurzels show in Hereford in May 1974.
 He was buried in Nailsea.